SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 The main place to look for models is [HuggingFace](https://huggingface.co/).
 You can also find datasets and other AI-related stuff there, great site.

-We're going to use [`SmolLM2`](https://huggingface.co/collections/HuggingFaceTB/smollm2-6723884218bcda64b34d7db9) here, a model series created by HuggingFace and published very recently (1st November 2024).
+We're going to use [`SmolLM2`](https://huggingface.co/collections/HuggingFaceTB/smollm2-6723884218bcda64b34d7db9) here, a model series created by HuggingFace and published fairly recently (1st November 2024).
 The reason i've chosen this model is the size - as the name implies, it's *small*.
 Largest model from this series has 1.7 billion parameters, which means that it requires approx. 4GB of system memory to run in *raw, unquantized* form (excluding context)!
 There are also 360M and 135M variants, which are even smaller and should be easily runnable on RaspberryPi or a smartphone.